Swansea Road Nurseries

 June Roberts wrote about her grandfather’s business when she was growing up in the 1930s:

 “Although his father had sold produce from his garden when the pottery closed in the 1870s, it was intended that his son should also work in the pottery when it re-opened.
-But it was not the life for him and he persuaded his father to allow him to run the garden as a proper business
+But it was not the life for him and he persuaded his father to allow him to run the garden as a proper business.

-He rented a shop in the new market that was opened in 1884.
 The old market was a remarkable building, in two covered parts with restricted roads serving all the tenants and stall holders, One part was a butter market and farmers from all over the area would bring their produce there on market days.
 The other building had a high curved glass roof and to there came the small producers of fruit and vegetables, some of which would have been grown in back gardens.
 There were small shops and stalls selling every conceivable thing, small cafes, in fact it was a normal market.

 There were four entrances fronting on Stepney Street, Market Street, Murray Street and Cowell Street, where we had our shop.
 Opposite was a very good fish shop, Albert Drew’s, where, as a child, I wondered at the pheasants hanging on the walls with the hares and rabbits – not that we ever tasted them!
 My father would never eat rabbit as their poor skinned bodies reminded him of babies!
 It was, of course, the golden age of the small shopkeeper and at Christmas time, for instance, all the shops would stay open long into the evening.
 I loved, in winter, to be down in the town after dark.